libuv/libuv/docs/src/fs_event.rst

     is not big enough UV_ENOBUFS will be returned and len will be set to the required size.

+    .. versionchanged:: 1.3.0 the returned length no longer includes the terminating null byte

 .. seealso:: The :c:type:`uv_handle_t` API functions also apply.